nyaruka/rp-archiver/README.md

  * `ARCHIVER_AWS_SECRET_ACCESS_KEY`: AWS secret access key used to authenticate to AWS
  * `ARCHIVER_AWS_REGION`: AWS region (e.g. `eu-west-1`)

 For writing of archives, Archiver needs access to a storage bucket on an S3 compatible service.
-For AWS we recommend that you choose SSE-S3 encryption as this is the only type that supports validation of upload ETags.
+We recommend that you choose SSE-S3 encryption as this is the only type that supports validation of upload ETags.

  * `ARCHIVER_S3_BUCKET`: name of your S3 bucket (e.g. `dl-archiver-test"`)